str1ngth3ory/Bayes-Nets-Assignment/README.md

 Knowing these facts, set the conditional probabilities for the necessary variables on the network you just built.

+Fill in the function `set_probability()`

-Using pgmpy's factors.discrete.TabularCPD class: if you wanted to set the distribution for node 'A' with two possible values, where P(A) to 70% true, 30% false, you would invoke the following commands:
+Using `pgmpy`'s `factors.discrete.TabularCPD` class: if you wanted to set the distribution for node 'A' with two possible values, where P(A) to 70% true, 30% false, you would invoke the following commands:

     cpd_a = TabularCPD('A', 2, values=[[0.3], [0.7]])

-**Use index 0 to represent FALSE and index 1 to represent TRUE, or you may run into testing issues.**
+**NOTE: Use index 0 to represent FALSE and index 1 to represent TRUE, or you may run into testing issues.**

 If you wanted to set the distribution for P(A|G) to be